 The Lowcountry is generally described as the coastal area of South Carolina that stretches from Pawleys Island southward to the mouth of the Savannah River at the Georgia state line.
 The African Gullah slaves brought to the Carolina Colony used the similarities between the culinary environments of the Lowcountry and the African West Coast.
 The one pot cookery that Gullah cuisine is known for was a major influence in the development of this classic Lowcountry meal.
 Frogmore Stew as it's called by some is said to have originated in Frogmore, a little cross roads town on St. Helena’s Island, one of the South Carolina Sea Islands that was once home to many Gullah.

-At Lowcountry Boil Company we assemble Jumbo Shrimp, house-smoked Andouille Sausage, Redskin Potatoes, and sweet Corn on the Cob layered together and generously seasoned with our custom Boil Blend to prepare this classic meal which also includes our house-made cocktail sauce along with creamy southern Coleslaw, fresh baked Cornbread Muffin and Honey Butter.
+At Lowcountry Boil Company we assemble Jumbo Shrimp, house-smoked Andouille Sausage, Redskin Potatoes, and sweet Corn on the Cob layered together and generously seasoned with our custom Boil Blend to prepare this classic meal which also includes our house-made cocktail sauce, creamy southern Coleslaw, and a fresh baked Cornbread Muffin.

 We now offer Keto, Pescatarian, Vegetarian, and Vegan versions of our Lowcountry Boil to fit your group's dietary preferences!

 Add-on Snow Crab clusters and Lobster Tails are also now available!

 See our online menu for all the details.